AdvancedPhotonSource/cohere/docs/source/config_data.rst

     AA1_expandcleanedsigma = 5.0

 - auto_intensity_threshold:
 | Optional, defaults to False.
-If True, the intensity threshold is calculated programmatically, otherwise must be provided.
+| The intensity threshold is calculated programmatically if set to True, otherwise must be provided.
 | example:
 ::

     auto_intensity_threshold = True

 - intensity_threshold:
 | Mandatory, if auto_intensity_threshold is not set.
-Data threshold.
 Intensity values below this value are set to 0.
 The threshold is applied after removing aliens.
-| If auto_data is configured in main config file, this value will be overridden by calculated value.
+| If auto_data is configured , this value is overridden by calculated value.
 | example:
 ::

     intensity_threshold = 25.0

 - crop_pad:
 | Optional, a list of numbers defining how to adjust the size at each side of 3D data.
 If number is positive, the array will be padded.
 If negative, cropped.
 The parameters correspond to [x left, x right, y left, y right, z left, z right].
-The final dimensions will be adjusted up to the good number for the FFT such as: powers of 2 or a*2^n, where a is 3, 5, or 9.
+The final dimensions will be adjusted up to the good number for the FFT such as product of powers of 2, 3 or 5.
 | example:
 ::